aksh-sood/sepm-caller-app/README.md

-# to-doc-patient
+# calller app

-This application can be used to book an appointment from doctor.
+This application can be used call the required companies